East PA FREE ACA series Hero 2026 (3).png

 COST: FREE

-• This 3-webinar series is made possible by a grant from SCBWI and the Authors Coalition of America.
+• The 3 FREE webinar in this series are made possible by a grant from SCBWI and the Authors Coalition of America.

 CRITIQUES: available at an additional cost; scroll down for more information